Nagarc/docs.milagro.io-english/pairing-crypto-protocols.md

 M-Pin 1-Pass | Digital signature authentication in battery or bandwidth constrained environments such as IoT devices, embedded applications and mobile apps. <br>This should be considered the default implementation for client to server authentication suitable for almost all use cases.
 M-Pin 1-Pass + <br>M-Pin 2-Pass | Digital signature and client to server authentication in smartphones apps, desktop browsers and software applications.
 M-Pin 2-Pass | Client to server authentication in smartphone apps, desktop browsers and software applications.
-M-Pin FULL | Mutual client and server authentication with authenticated key agreement for use in smartphone apps, hardware and software applications. <br>Authenticated Key Agreement with PFS can be used as the basis for TLS sessions between clients and servers.
+M-Pin FULL | Mutual client and server authentication with authenticated key agreement for use in smartphone apps, hardware and software applications. <br>Authenticated Key Agreement with PFS can be used as key exchange algorithm in TLS-Handshake sessions between clients and servers.
-Chow-Choo | Mutual peer to peer authentication with authenticated key agreement for use in smartphone apps, hardware and software applications. <br>Authenticated Key Agreement with PFS can be used as the basis for TLS sessions between clients and servers and peer to peer.
+Chow-Choo | Mutual peer to peer authentication with authenticated key agreement for use in smartphone apps, hardware and software applications. <br>Authenticated Key Agreement with PFS can be used as key exchange algorithm in TLS-Handshake sessions between clients and servers and peer to peer.
 </markdeep>

 ---